LdT: An indicator of ionospheric activity based on statistical distributions in GNSS-derived TEC rates of change: Methods Algorithms

 \subsection{Data subsets and slices}

 The accumulated dTEC data, or specific subsets (``slices'') thereof were then used to create frequency histograms of signed dTEC values.
-As indicated in the Motivation, although it might seem more straightforward to simply calculate moments of these data samples, in some cases we cannot be sure in advance whether such moments will adequately represent the underlying physics, due to the possible presence of power-law tails with low-value exponents.
+As indicated in the Preview, although it might seem more straightforward to simply calculate moments of these data samples, in some cases we cannot be sure in advance whether such moments will adequately represent the underlying physics, due to the possible presence of power-law tails with low-value exponents.
 Instead, we just fit each data slice to a simple empirical model.
 This model was chosen after experimentation with different and variously complicated fitting functions.

 For the statistical analysis, the available dTEC data is divided \footnote{Terminology: ``dividing''/``division'' refers to a restriction along some axis (eg setting T05), and a slice is the result of one or several divisions (e.g. at T05, lonc:090, mlz:1n, and lpair:*) ...
-We reserve ``bin'' for use when referring the assignment of dTEC values into sub-intervals for histograms.} into slices along any combination of four separate axes:
+We reserve ``bin'' for use when referring the assignment of dTEC values into sub-intervals for histograms.} into \cRed{subsets (here called ``slices'')} along any combination of four separate \cRed{types of division}:

 \begin{description}